MortalWombat-repo/Document_QA_with_FAISS/README.md

 * adding metadata when chunking and labeling each chunk
 * using said matadata to represent chunks as a whole document for easier keyword visualization and whole document operations such as summarizing and paraphrasing.
-* labeler of key terms and ranking of documents by importance
+* labeler of key terms and ranking of documents by importance (possibly with huggingface transformer library for sentiment analysis)